-Kawai makes three series of grand pianos: GX, GE, and GM.
+Kawai makes two series of grand pianos: GX and GL.
 The GX line (formerly RX; see below), which is sold in North America in a version known as the BLAK series, is the most expensive and has the best features.
-It is designed for the best performance, whereas the GE and GM series are designed more for efficiency in manufacturing, with fewer refinements.
-The GX/RX pianos are the only Kawai grands with a radial beam structure, focused and connected to the plate using a cast-iron bracket at the tenor break.
+It is designed for the best performance, whereas the GL series is designed more for efficiency in manufacturing, with fewer refinements.
+All the GX pianos feature a radial beam structure, converging together and connected to the plate using a cast-iron bracket at the tenor break.
 This system makes for a more rigid structure, which translates into better tone projection.
-The soundboard of the GX/RX models is tapered for better tonal response, and the rim is thicker and stronger than in the GE and GM models.
-The BLAK pianos use a new version of the Millennium III action with hammer-shank stabilizers, designed to retain power by keeping the shank from wavering under a heavy blow; have agraffes, duplex scaling, lighter hammers (less inertia), and Neotex synthetic ivory keptops; and come with a slow-close fallboard.
-The GX/RX grands get more precise key weighting, plus more tuning, regulating, and voicing at the factory.
-The cabinetry is nicer looking and of better quality than that of the GE and GM series pianos, with the polished ebony models in the new BLAK series receiving a UV-cured, scratch-resistant coating on the music rack.
+The soundboards in the GX models are tapered for better tonal response; and the rims are thicker and stronger than in the GL models, and are made of a blend of open- and closed-pore hardwoods to improve the tone.
+The Kawai Millennium III actions used in both series now have hammer-shank stabilizers, designed to retain power by keeping the shank from wavering under a heavy blow.
+All GX pianos have agraffes, duplex scaling, lighter hammers (less inertia), and Neotex synthetic ivory keptops; and come with a slow-close fallboard.
+The GX grands get more precise key weighting, plus more tuning, regulating, and voicing at the factory.
+The cabinetry is nicer looking and of better quality than that of the GL series pianos, with the polished ebony models in the new BLAK series receiving a UV-cured, scratch-resistant coating on the music rack.

-In 2013, the RX series was changed to GX — see our review in the Spring 2014 issue.
-The pinblock is more securely attached to the case for better tuning stability, and the front stretcher has been made thicker, stiffening the structure, and thus both conserving tonal energy and contributing to tuning stability.
-The rim now uses alternating layers of two different hardwoods, one chosen for tonal power, the other for warmth.
+In 2013, the GX BLAK models replaced the previous RX series—see our review in the Spring 2014 issue.
+The changes from RX to GX include a pinblock that is fitted to the plate flange and more securely attached to the case for better tuning stability, and the front stretcher has been made thicker, stiffening the structure, and thus both conserving tonal energy and contributing to tuning stability.
+The GX rims use alternating layers of two different hardwoods, one chosen for tonal power, the other for warmth.
 There have also been some changes to the scale designs and soundboard taper.

 In the fall of 2015, Kawai consolidated its GM and GE piano lines into a single, new GL line of models: GL-10 (5'), GL-20 (5' 2"), GL-30 (5' 5"), GL-40 (5' 11"), and GL-50 (6' 2").
 The GL models share some important features with the higher-end GX models: Millennium III action with hammer-shank stabilizers, agraffes, stronger pinblock/stretcher design, longer keys, full sostenuto pedal, and soft-close fallboard, among others.
 However, the GL models have a single-wood-variety hardwood rim, rather than the blended hardwoods of the GX series; a solid rather than a vertically laminated bridge, without cap; acrylic rather than Neotex keytops; a simpler beam structure in the smaller models (GL-10/20/30); and a simpler cabinet design and less elaborate interior finishing.
 The GL-20/30/40/50 models are all built in Japan; the GL-10 is made in Indonesia.
 The inclusion of several GX-level features makes the GL-10/20 models significant steps up from the discontinued GM models.